Anonymisation and data confidentiality

-- guidance and case studies (PDF, 85KB) for tables produced from administrative sources
+- guidance tables produced from administrative sources and case studies for tables produced from administrative sources (PDF, 85KB)

-- guidance and case studies (PDF, 38KB) for microdata produced from social surveys
+- guidance for microdata produced from social surveys and case studies for microdata produced from social surveys (PDF, 38KB)

 The anonymisation code of practice (PDF, 1.84MB) gives guidance for managing the risk of data protection.